-Gartner predicts there will be 25 billion Internet of things (IoT) devices by 2021.
-While such rapid growth has the potential to provide many benefits, it is also a cause for concern, because IoT devices are tempting targets for attackers.
-State-of-the-art security software protects full-featured devices, such as laptops and phones, from most known threats, but many IoT devices, such as connected thermostats, security cameras, and lighting control systems, have minimal security or are unprotected.
-Because they are designed to be inexpensive and limited purpose, IoT devices may have unpatched software flaws.
-They also often have processing, timing, memory, and power constraints that make them challenging to secure.
-Users often do not know what IoT devices are on their networks and lack means for controlling access to them over their life cycles.
-However, the consequences of not addressing the security of IoT devices can be catastrophic.
-For instance, in typical networking environments, adversaries can detect and attack an IoT device within minutes of it being connected to the Internet.
-If it has a known vulnerability, this weakness can be exploited at scale, enabling an attacker to commandeer sets of compromised devices, called botnets, to launch large-scale distributed denial of service (DDoS) attacks, such as Mirai, as well as other network-based attacks.
+Full-featured devices such as laptops and phones are typically protected from most known threats by state-of-the-art security software, but many IoT devices lack such protections because they are designed to be inexpensive and to perform a single function.
+These factors can result in processing, timing, memory, and power constraints.
+Moreover, users are often unaware of what devices are on their networks and lack means for controlling access to them over their life cycles.
+The consequences of not addressing security concerns for IoT devices can be catastrophic.
+For instance, in typical networking environments, malicious actors can detect and attack an IoT device within minutes of it being connected.
+If it has a known vulnerability, malicious actors can exploit this weakness at scale-enabling them to commandeer sets of compromised devices, called botnets, to launch large-scale distributed denial of service (DDoS) and other network-based attacks.